 The relevant contact information is set out in this policy.
-If the referral is made to the Assessment and Access team by telephone, this should be followed up in writing and a completion of the online referral form
+If the referral is made by telephone, this should be followed up in writing and a completion of the online referral form

 Confirmation of the referral and details of the decision (about what course of action will be taken) should be received from the local authority within one working day.
 If this is not received, the DSL (or the person that made the referral) should contact children's social care again.